lonelyneutrin0/PIP-1-4_PDLP5_Simulations/singlebilayer/README.md

 The output `psf` and `pdb` files are `system.psf` and `system.pdb`.

 ### `create_grad.tcl`
-This script is used to write `gradT_2.pdb`, which is required for gridforces.
+This script is used to write `grad.pdb` files, which are required for gridforces.

 ### `plot_ion_distribution.py`
 This script takes a `cation_z.dat` and `anion_z.dat` file produced by `calc_ions.tcl` and plots a histogram of ion distribution over the second half of the trajectory.
 It assumes that the `.dat` files are located in the directory in which the function call occurs.
 The following lines should be modified depending on the system size.